Home / Study with us / Climate Modelling Summer School

 This course is delivered jointly by the National Centre for Atmospheric Science and the University of Reading.

-Our curriculum is led by Professor Pier Luigi Vidale, a climate system specialist at the National Centre for Atmospheric Science and University of Reading, and Dr Hilary Weller, Associate Professor of Computational Atmospheric Dynamics at the University of Reading.
+Our curriculum is led by Professor Pier Luigi Vidale, a climate system specialist at the National Centre for Atmospheric Science and University of Reading, Dr Hilary Weller, Associate Professor of Computational Atmospheric Dynamics at the University of Reading, and Dr. Anna Sommer, NCAS research scientist in ocean model development.

 The teaching team will include UK and international researchers who are leaders in their field.